-Over the past 18 months I have been part of an exciting NetApp IT initiative to build a DevOps platform that provides the cloud services, automation, and CI/CD release models that our application development teams need to build cloud native applications.
+Over the past couple years I have been part of an exciting NetApp IT initiative to build a DevOps platform that provides the cloud services, automation, and CI/CD release models that our application development teams need to build cloud native applications.
 We call the platform CloudOne as it provides one consistent developer experience, irrespective of the destination being private or public cloud.

 My team automated the processes to onboard applications onto the platform as well as the continuous integration, continuous deployment (CI/CD) process to rapidly move application changes to production.
 The onboarding process starts when a development team accesses the self-service catalog (on ServiceNow) to identify the type of application being onboarded, and to make selections around the type of application stack and environment sizing requirements of their application.
 This begins an automated workflow that updates the CMDB—our single source of truth—so that we don’t lose track of any assets that get created during the onboarding process.